Servideska/HPC/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 usually dominate simulations), many groups are also using it for research on non-biological systems, e.g., polymers.
 For documentations see [GROMACS homepage](https://www.gromacs.org/).

-GROMACSS is available as [modules](modules.md).
+GROMACS is available as [modules](modules.md).
 Available packages can be listed and loaded with the following commands:

 ```console